newhavenrb/conferences/00_People_The_Missing_Ingredient.md

 Pay attention to your brain!
 Break it down and understand it.

 ### People Patterns
-Read the Pragmatic Programmer
+Read the Pragmatic Programmer one chapter at a time
-Chapter at a time, no more than a chapter a week Digest!
+No more than a chapter a week
+Digest!

 People Patterns are a series of solutions that can be applied:

-1. Conversation Rolodex
+1. **Conversation Rolodex**

    Meet twenty new people you've never met before
-To be successful at this, keep a set of *conversation starters* in your _Conversation Rolodex_
+   To be successful at this, keep a set of **conversation starters** in your _Conversation Rolodex_

    Have another question!
 Always be interested in their answers.

-2. Voices In Your Head: They Don't Go Away
+2. **Voices In Your Head: They Don't Go Away**

    Pyscological protection mechanisms
    Brain puts up barriers to make sure you don't get hurt Don't listen to the voices
    Once you get passed them, you'll be successful

-3. What Do _They_ See?
+3. **What Do _They_ See?**

    Purposely pick a different angle to your own opinions

    Arguments and conflicts almost always come down to what you see

    Understand what other people are seeing at that moment

-4. The Three Realities
+4. **The Three Realities**

    1. One you see
    2. The one he/she sees
    3. Actual reality

-With reflection, you can see the actual reality
-Remove your coginitive biases
+   With reflection, you can see the actual reality Remove your coginitive biases
    Look without emotion

-5. Listen Without Agenda
+5. **Listen Without Agenda**

-Accomplish _The Three Realities_ by _Listening Without Agenda_
+   Accomplish **The Three Realities** by _Listening Without Agenda_

    Everyone has an agenda
    Your brain is always going and not allowing you to listen

-6. Reveal Bad News Quickly
+6. **Reveal Bad News Quickly**

-Acid that sits on your brain
+   Bad news is an acid that sits on your brain

    "Project is delayed because we forgot to implement a key componant"

    What do you do?
 We sit and digust and try to fix.

    We never think about corollary and just get it out there!

    Agile development exists to catch mistakes early!

    Take ownership of a mistake

    Good news:
     * Weight will be lifted when Bad News is released
      * PM won't be happy if you sit on the news
     * Sitting on problem says you don't trust other stakeholders to help/fix

    *Always close the loop!*
    Make sure to communicate you've finished

-7. Consistent Uncompromising Honesty
+7. **Consistent Uncompromising Honesty**

    Absolutely no reason to be dishonest

-8. Listen Between The Lines
+8. **Listen Between The Lines**

    "How is George doing?"

-9. Positivity Moves Forward
+9. **Positivity Moves Forward**

    Two most important words from Improv:

-  Yes
+   1. Yes
-  And
+   2. And

    Understand that people can have ideas that might be different

-10. Assume The Positive
+10. **Assume The Positive**

    Always be an optimist!

    Pessimism is a defense mechanism

    Things move forward faster when you believe a situation will be positive

    Coming into a transaction with a negative outlook pollutes transaction